CompanyOnTheWorld/craft-ops/README.md

 of dragging files over to FTP and working with efficiency in mind.

 To start, the ops workflows will be built around the use of AWS and Bitbucket.
 These products both offer free options and can be fully automated.
-They also offer quality prices that work for small contractors.

 Please also note that use of Craft is subject to their own [license agreement][craft_license].